If you love someone with ADHD, you may know too well how blame shifting hurts a relationship.

 After accepting your contribution, be firm.
 Make sure you’re not enabling blame shifting now or in the future.
 Help the blame shifter see their role in the situation by making clear, non-threatening observations about what happened.

 Instead, describe only your own feelings, observations, and interpretations: “the meat wasn’t on my radar.
 I guess I kind of forgot about it after we decided you’d grill and I’d make the side dishes.
-It sounds like you’d like for us to check each other a little more intentionally to make sure nothing gets forgotten.”
+It sounds like you’d like for us to check on each other a little more intentionally to make sure nothing gets forgotten.”

 This shifts focus away from finger-pointing and toward problem solving.